Syncrofosatron/Clear-Witcher-3-Inessential-Files/README.md

 # Clear-Witcher-3-Inessential-Files

+This program removes non-en files from The Witcher 3 game.
-Solution made with UWP to delete the unneccessary files from The Witcher 3 game so as to make some space available.
+Solution is made with UWP to delete the unneccessary files from The Witcher 3 game so as to make some space available.

 This works for Epic Games version of The Witcher 3 as I have that game only there and not on Steam...
 But I think it might work since the game directories are similar regardless of the platform we used to buy the game.